ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 Let's take the `mux()` function from above and make it constant-time.
-As stated earlier, bitslicing is competitive only through parallelization, so, for demonstration, we'll use `uint8_t` arguments to compute eight S-box lookups in parallel.
+As stated earlier, bitslicing is competitive only through parallelization, so, for demonstration, we'll use `uint8_t` arguments to later compute eight S-box lookups in parallel.

 {% codeblock lang:cpp %}
 uint8_t mux(uint8_t a, uint8_t b, uint8_t s) {